littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 Enlightened Liberalism (Not Spiritualist, not Fanatic Authoritarian, no Workers Councils or Institutionalized Collectivism) - This society values personal property rights, individual enterprise, advancing knowledge, and technical innovation.
 A culture for true captains of industry. (+20% research and mining station output)

-Budgetary Thrift (Any) - This society prizes cutting waste and operational efficiency above all things. (+5% tile mineral and energy output, -5% Market Fee)
+Budgetary Thrift (Any) - This society prizes cutting waste and operational efficiency above all things. (+5% mineral and energy production, -5% Market Fee)

 Chivalry (Imperial authority or Aristocratic Elite, Militarist) - Ideals of martial valor and honorable conduct define ruling class culture. (+1 military leader levels, allows building Warrior Halls that improve armies and add Knight jobs.
 Knights increase naval cap, spawn defense armies, decrease crime, and produce planet stability.)